OTHER SIDE OF THE MOUNTAIN GANG

 Any Buckley retiree was welcome to join them, military or civilian, from various military organizations on base.
 Meetings were held at the CAMANA Club the first Tuesday of the month and a poverty basket passed at meetings and donations were received for a monthly newsletter, get well, sympathy cards, postage, and birthday cupcakes.

 While note or members present were not taken, the best recollections of the early retiree’s who started the group were Clem Hoffman, Don Bahr, Les Waggoner, Bud DePry, Irving (Pappy) Hughes, and Tom Linam.
 Past leaders of the group were Clem Hoffman, Don Bahr, Neil Burke, Tom Linam, and Wayland (Spike) Boyle.
-Currently our leader is Paul Turner and our committee members are Dewey & Gloria Hicks, Dan Gay, Don Neary, Jan Love and Paul & Linda Turner.
+Currently our leader is Paul Turner and our committee members are Dewey & Gloria Hicks, Dan Gay, Jan Love and Paul & Linda Turner.
 Joe & Sonja Broom led the committee consisting of Bill & Jan Axton, Betty Buck, The Neary’s and the Hicks’ from 1995 through 2007!
 Total membership as of October 2016 is 736 Folks.

 The group has raised money for active Guardsmen who had a need, participated in food drives, donated lap quilts to Veterans on the VA hospital and through Sonja Broom’s and Joan Pickens’ guidance are knitting/crocheting hats for Army and Air National Guard personnel serving in all areas including Iraq and Afghanistan.